POSITION STATEMENTS

 Capitalized Term Deaf is Inclusive

-Alyce Slater Reynolds, in 2017, represents Deafhood Foundation's position that the use of capital "D" for the word Deaf is an inclusive word that includes all identities of individuals who may otherwise label as Hard of Hearing, little "d" deaf, Hard of Hearing, or Late-Deafened.
+Alyce Slater Reynolds, in 2017, represents Deafhood Foundation's position that the use of capital "D" for the word Deaf is an inclusive word that includes all individuals who may self-identify as Hard of Hearing, little "d" deaf, Hard of Hearing, or Late-Deafened.

 Unite Against Hate